cwgem/RubyJaReferenceManualTranslation/rubycommand-en_ja.markdown

 Specifies the record seperator($/) in octal format.

-If no numeric value is specified the seperator will default to a null character ($/ = "\0").
+If no numeric value is specified the separator will default to a null character ($/ = "\0").
 Any command line switches after the numeric value will not have an effect on it.

 `-00` enables paragraph mode ($/ = "").
 If a numeric value is given that does not map to a character code, the file will be read all at once(the same as $/=nil).